cristianabs/SDN-Automation-with-NSO/chapters/03-NSO_Develop.md

 The main parts of a service package is a YANG Service Model and a mapping definition towards the desired configurations. **The Service Manager supports the full life-cycle for a service.**

-A dedicated built-in storage (Configuration DataBase CDB) has the next advantages compared with external storage:

-- A solid model on how to handle configuration data in network devices, including a good update subscription mechanism.
-- A TCP based API whereby it is possible to read and subscribe to changes to the network remotely.
-- Fast lightweight database access.
-CDB by default keeps the entire configuration in RAM as well as on disk.
-- Ease of use.
-CDB is already integrated into NSO, the database is lightweight and has no maintenance needs.
-Writing instrumentation functions to access data is easy.
-- Automatic support for upgrade and downgrade of configuration data.

 ## Python VM

 ## Troubleshooting